How to Start an LLC in Alabama: Step-by-Step Instructions

 Alabama has no state requirements for opening a business bank account.
 But it’s important to keep the protections the LLC provides.

+A business bank account helps separate your business and personal funds.
+This maintains the idea that your business is a separate entity.
 If you commingle your business and personal funds, it implies that your LLC isn’t truly a separate entity.
 This is a problem that happens if you pay business expenses from a personal account or vice versa.

 If you fail to separate funds and you get sued, the LLC’s protection may disappear.
 Your personal assets could be in jeopardy.